iamsayan/wp-last-modified-info/readme.txt

 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
 You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after the content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
 * Inserts 'dateModified' schema markup to your WordPress posts automatically.
-* Allows you to display last modified info on all post types column and publish meta box in the dashboard.
+* Allows you to display last modified info on all post types column and publish meta box in the dashboard with author name.
 * Allows you to sort posts/pages of last updated/modified info.
 * Allows you to display last modified info on your post as human readable format i.e. Days/weeks/months/years ago.
 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
+* Allows you to display last modified author info in posts, pages.
 * And you can customize all and everything.

 #### Compatibility